bahrus/ib-id/README.md

 </laissez-dom>
 ```

 So how can we equip ib-id to generate this content?
-A cop-out(?) might be to just say:  Extend laissez-dom
+A cop-out(?) might be to just say:  Extend laissez-dom, with a component named something like "paged-lis", and then pass to ib-id a grouped list of property settings.

 However, I think it's a cop-out because:

 1. It imposes a class hierarchy on components for a rather banal technical reason.
 2. It imposes too much work on the developer.
 As it is, unless the developer is working with a native DOM element, the developer is already expected to develop a component (or more) that ib-id will repeat.
-Now we are imposes an additional component to be built.
+Now we are imposing an additional component to be built.